bmjcode/scrambler/README.md

 ```

 Legitimate scrapers that obey `robots.txt` now know they're safe from scrambling.
 Naughty ones won't be hitting it through that URL -- to them it will look like they're accessing your website normally -- so it doesn't matter if they check `robots.txt` or not.

-**The Scrambler is not intended to provide serious protection from scraping.** While I hope it is effective, the real point is to amuse humans rather than to frustrate bots, because all technical measures to prevent scraping can be circumvented.
-The proper way to address this misbehavior is through [regulation](https://www.schneier.com/blog/archives/2023/08/zoom-can-spy-on-your-calls-and-use-the-conversation-to-train-ai-but-says-that-it-wont.html).
-AI companies know this, which is why every time it comes up they change the subject to [bad science fiction](https://arstechnica.com/information-technology/2023/05/openai-execs-warn-of-risk-of-extinction-from-artificial-intelligence-in-new-open-letter/).
-Regulation, of course, is a complicated subject, and I'm not going to get into the details here.

 ## Security